Mohitkumar6122/Google_Season_of_Documentation/modules-development/Prerequisites.md

     In some circumstances, modules that are simulated for a particular Simulation Unit are dependent on other Simulation Units.
 That is, there is an interdependency across the Simulation Units.
     In these situations, it is necessary for there to be a process that synchronises across the related Simulation Units and is known as synchronized events.

-    Synchronized Server in FLINT manages the Synchronized events.
+    Synchronized Server in the FLINT manages the Synchronized events.

 9. **Mass Balance**